How is Zeffy free?

 Illinois Raffle Laws: Are Raffles Legal?
 [2024]

-In the United States, raffles, opportunity drawing and lotteries are governed by the individual states.
-Each state has its own raffle rules that dictate what is considered a raffle, which organizations are permitted to host a raffle, and what is required to legally host a raffle within the state.
+In the United States, online raffles, opportunity drawing, and lotteries are governed by individual states.
+Each state has raffle rules that dictate what is considered a raffle, which organizations are permitted to host a raffle, and what is required to conduct raffles legally within the state.

-Some states make it a bit more complicated than others, but nonprofit organizations that host ticketing events like raffles often end up hosting more than one raffle per year and some of the biggest campaigns on Zeffy are raffles.
+Some states make it a bit more complicated than others for lawful purposes.
+Still, nonprofit organizations that host ticketing events like raffles often end up hosting more than one raffle per year, and some of Zeffy's most extensive campaigns are raffles.
 AKA raffles raise a lot of money for the nonprofits that host them.

-A form of lottery in which a player pays something of value for a chance to win—represented and differentiated by a number or a combination of numbers.
-The winning chances are determined through a draw or other method(s) based on an element of chance.1
+A raffle is a form of lottery in which a player pays something of value for a chance to win—represented and differentiated by a number or a combination of numbers.
+The winning chances are determined through a draw or other method(s) based on an element of chance according to the Illinois Raffles and Poker Runs Act.

 Do you need a license to host a raffle in Illinois?

-Okay, now that that’s clear, who is allowed to host a raffle in Illinois?
+Okay, now that it’s clear, who is allowed to host a raffle in Illinois?

 Who can host a raffle in Illinois?